Prostitution and Exploitation of Prostitution

 When considering a child accused of prostitution, reference should be made to the policy document Safeguarding Children Involved in Prostitution, elsewhere in the Legal Guidance, and the child should generally be treated as a victim of abuse.
 The focus should be on those who exploit and coerce children.
 Only where there is a persistent and voluntary return to prostitution and where there is a genuine choice should a prosecution be considered.

 Those who use child prostitutes should be prosecuted under Sections 47 - 51 of the Sexual Offences Act 2003.
-See Sexual Offences Act 2003 - Guidance, elsewhere in the Legal Guidance.
+See the guidance on Rape and Sexual Offences, elsewhere in the Legal Guidance.

 There are strong links between street prostitution and the drug markets, particularly crack cocaine which appears to be increasing.
 Those involved in street prostitution make significant customers for drug dealers, more often for themselves, sometimes for their partner; they may be managed by drug dealers and also buy drugs for clients.